yas-sim/openvino-model-server-wrapper/README.md

   --model_name resnet_50 \
   --port 9000
 ```
 OVMS will start serving the Resnet-50 model as model-name='resnet_50', model-version=1, and gRPC-port=9000.
+Now you can run a sample client inference program to test the OVMS.
+**Note:** You can run the client code from any PC or node as long as it is IP reachable to the OVMS.
+You might need to modify the IP address in the client code accordingly.

 ----
 ## How to setup OpenVINO Model Server for multiple model support (Ubuntu)